giaylenia/OCTA_segm_study/README.md

 # Automated OCTA segmentation
-This repository contains the code that has been used in the study described [here](http://arxiv.org/abs/1912.09978), We proposed for the first time an extensive comparison of blood vessel segmentation methods in Optical Coherence Tomography Angiography (OCTA).
+This repository contains the code that has been used in the study described [here](http://arxiv.org/abs/1912.09978).
+We proposed for the first time an extensive comparison of blood vessel segmentation methods in Optical Coherence Tomography Angiography (OCTA).
 Each folder represents a vessel enhancement method (Frangi, Gabor, SCIRD-TS, OOF, CNN, and UNet), plus measuremnets to compute quality of teh segmentation (CAL, TopS).
+CS-Net implementation can be found [here](https://github.com/suyanzhou626/CSNet)
 Folders contain README.md when necessary or comments to guide you through the code.

 ## Data